 The Vermont Advisory Council on Historic Preservation reviews nominations to the National Register on a quarterly basis in January, April, July, and October.

-Please click here for a detailed schedule of the nomination process.
 The typical nomination process, from start to formal listing in the National Register, takes approximately nine to ten months once all the required documentation has been submitted.

 Vermont National Historic Landmarks - 2014 Inventory and Status Report